dolthub/docs/content/guides/import.md

 Just like a csv file we run the command `dolt table import -c --pk=id employees employees.xlsx` to load the excel file into our Dolt.
 Be sure to give the same name for the table as the spreadsheet's name.

-The other way to work with spreadsheet data is with Dolthub ["edit-like-a-spreadsheet"](https://www.dolthub.com/blog/2021-10-04-edit-like-spreadsheet-v1/) feature.
+The other way to work with spreadsheet data is with Dolthub's ["edit like a spreadsheet"](https://www.dolthub.com/blog/2021-10-04-edit-like-spreadsheet-v1/) feature.
 You can create a SQL table from scratch with by just inserting values into a spreadsheet.

 ![Spreadsheet](../.gitbook/assets/spreadsheet.png)